jpconstantineau/Ubuntu-Nas-Server-Setup/README.md

 - Add pairs of mirrors to pool
 - Pair drives by Size, spread by age
 - Allows for expansion by replacing 2 drives.
-- rebuilding only stess 1 drive.
+- Rebuilding only stess 1 drive.
 Failure of that drive would fail the whole pool - Take backups!!!
 - Run a long test and check their SMART Settings
 ```
 sudo smartctl -t long /dev/sda